rasteri/SC1000/README.md

 ### Method ###

 * **Order** the Main and Enclosure PCBs, the components, the A13 SoM, and SD Card, and the Aluminium bar.
+I recommend using ENIG coating for the Jogwheel as you don't really want to be touching solder all day.

 * **Assemble the Main PCB.** I recommend assembling/testing the 3.3v power section first, so you don't blow all the other components.
 Don't connect the A13 module yet.